Now You See Me (film): Plot

-Four highly talented magicians—J. Daniel Atlas, Merritt McKinney, Henley Reeves, and Jack Wilder—each receive a tarot card leading them to an apartment in New York City.
-There they discover holographic instructions from an unknown benefactor.
+Four highly talented magicians—J. Daniel Atlas, Merritt McKinney, Henley Reeves, and Jack Wilder—each receive a card leading them to an apartment in New York City.
+There, they discover holographic instructions from an unknown benefactor.

 A year later, in Las Vegas, they perform as "The Four Horsemen" in a show funded by insurance magnate Arthur Tressler.
 Their final trick involves transporting an audience member inside a Crédit Républicain bank vault in Paris.
 Stacks of euro are drawn into the vault's air vents and showered on the crowd; the trick appears to have happened as the Paris vault is found empty of its recent shipment.
-FBI agent Dylan Rhodes and French Interpol detective Alma Dray interrogate the Horsemen but release them for lack of evidence.
-They consult with Thaddeus Bradley, a former magician-turned-debunker, who deduces that the Horsemen used a mock vault under the stage, stole the real money in advance, and replaced it with flash paper resembling the cash.
+The FBI and Interpol arrest the Horsemen but release them for lack of evidence.
+FBI agent Dylan Rhodes and French Interpol detective Alma Dray consult with Thaddeus Bradley, a former magician-turned-debunker, who deduces that the Horsemen used a mock vault under the stage, stole the real money in advance, and replaced it with flash paper resembling the cash.
 The flash paper burned when the vents were activated, leaving no smoke or residue.
 They also hypnotized the participant, chosen before the heist, to help with the final trick and forged his signature using his credit card.

 With Thaddeus's help, the FBI tracks the Horsemen to a show in New Orleans, where they transfer millions from Tressler's accounts to audience members who were denied insurance claims following Hurricane Katrina.
 Dylan tries to capture them but fails.
 Furious, Tressler hires Thaddeus to expose the Horsemen for robbing him.
 Meanwhile, Alma suspects they are performing the heists as an initiation to a secret group, "the Eye", consisting of magicians who steal from the powerful to aid the vulnerable and instill hope.
 The FBI discovers that the Horsemen replaced Dylan's phone with a bugged clone to stay ahead in the investigation.
 They track Dylan's real phone to a New York apartment, where three Horsemen escape while Jack stays behind to destroy evidence.
 Jack crashes his car during a chase, seemingly dying.